jeanbza/git-java-websiteskeleton/README.md

 --

-A website skeleton written with JDK1.8, Spring 4.2 (spring-boot and spring-framework), multi-component Gradle, thymeleaf, JUnit tests, and FluentLenium+Rest-Assured acceptance tests.
+A website skeleton written with JDK1.8, Spring 4.2 (spring-boot and spring-framework), multi-component Gradle, thymeleaf, JUnit tests and FluentLenium+Rest-Assured acceptance tests.

 --